navneet-mkr/OCEAN/README.md

 - Python 3.8 or higher
 - Git
 - Git LFS (will be installed by setup script if missing)
+- Hydra (for configuration management)
+- Weights & Biases (for experiment tracking)

 ### Quick Setup